proxmox/proxmox-backup/docs/gui.rst

 Configuration
 ^^^^^^^^^^^^^

-The Configuration section contains some system configuration options, such as time and network configuration.
-It also contains the following subsections:
+The Configuration section contains some system options, such as time, network, WebAuthn, and HTTP proxy configuration.
+It also contains the following
+subsections:

 * **Access Control**: Add and manage users, API tokens, and the permissions associated with these items
 * **Remotes**: Add, edit and remove remotes (see :term:`Remote`)
+* **Certificates**: Manage ACME accounts and create SSL certificates.
 * **Subscription**: Upload a subscription key, view subscription status and access a text-based system report.